bengrunfeld/study-notes/cheesemaking/cheese_science.md

 ##### Homogenization

 `Homogenization` is a mechanical process that aims to stop fat globules from `creaming`.
 It involves sending the milk under high pressure through a screen with openings smaller that the fat globules.
 Goat, sheep and buffalo milk are NOT naturally homogenized.
-They just don't have cryoglobulins, so `creaming` occurs **much** slower.
+They just don't have `cryoglobulins`, so `creaming` occurs **much** slower.
 Homogenized milk tends to not drain and lose whey during the draining process, making it a bad choice for some types of cheeses.

 ##### Cold Storage of Milk

-Cold storage of milk causes a loss of protein from inside the micelles into the liquid portion of the milk, where it is referred to as soluble protein.
-Mastitic milk from infected udders and colostrum (first milk excreted by a new mother) have higher levels of soluble protein making them bad for cheesemaking.
+Cold storage of milk causes a loss of protein from inside the `micelles` into the liquid portion of the milk, where it is referred to as soluble protein.
+Mastitic milk from infected udders and `colostrum` (first milk excreted by a new mother) have higher levels of soluble protein making them bad for cheesemaking.

 ##### Damaged Fats in Milk